jfabry-noc/BroadcastStorm/content/description.md

 If so, it's the ultimate stand-in for emails, IMs, meeting titles, and more!

-"Broadcast Storm Discussion" looks innocuous.

-Now you also know the _arcane secrets_ of attaining catharsis by throwing shade publicly on your calendar!

-Take the small victories where you can get them.

 Along with making shitty Jamstack sites and complaining on the Internet, I'm interested in:

 - SaaS